benthepoet/grunt-elm-make/README.md

 # grunt-elm-make

-> The best Grunt plugin ever.
+> A plugin for compiling Elm files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`